 Getting breast cancer at the age of 28 years old was life-changing and very unexpected.
 I am so incredibly grateful to the medical team at the Norfolk and Norwich University Hospital for providing the support and treatment I needed.
 It’s because of this that I want to give something back.
-I am determined to use my own experience of breast cancer treatment, together with my knowledge of the charitable sector, to make sure that every woman who faces chemotherapy treatment for primary breast cancer across Norfolk and Suffolk is offered a littlelifts box before or during their treatment.
+I am determined to use my own experience of breast cancer treatment, together with my knowledge of the charitable sector, to make sure that every woman who faces chemotherapy treatment for breast cancer across Norfolk and Suffolk is offered a littlelifts box before or during their treatment.

-Events and Operations Executive
+Operations and Events Executive

 Kay grew up in Norwich with her parents and two older sisters.
 She loves the beach and is always up for a swim in the sea, whatever the weather (including rain – like on Christmas Day 2017!)
 Kay is a cat fosterer for the RSPCA and is usually displaying scratches from the cats she eventually wins round!

 She studied at Oxford Brookes University, following which she spent a year in Fiji and Australia.
 On her return to the UK she moved to London.
 After her family was affected by breast cancer, she returned to Norwich.
 Kay started volunteering at littlelifts in January 2018 and was over the moon to start her new role in October 2018.
 Working at littlelifts has allowed Kay to embrace her love of spreadsheets and organising!